La Mon restaurant bombing: Explosion and fireball

 That evening the two main adjoining function rooms, the Peacock Room and Gransha Room, were packed with people of all ages attending dinner dances.
 Including the hotel guests and staff, there was a total of 450 people inside the building.
 The diners had just finished their first course when the bomb detonated, shattering the window outside of which it was attached and vaporising the canisters.
 The explosion created an instantaneous and devastating fireball of blazing petrol, 40 ft high and 60 ft wide, which engulfed the Peacock Room.
 Twelve people were killed, having been virtually burnt alive, and some 30 others were injured, many critically.
 Some of the wounded lost limbs, and most received severe burns.
 One badly burnt survivor described the inferno inside the restaurant as "like a scene from hell" whilst another said the blast was "like the sun had exploded in front of my eyes".
 There was further pandemonium after the lights went out and choking black smoke filled the room.
 The survivors, with their hair and clothing on fire, rushed to escape the burning room.
 It took firemen almost two hours to put out the blaze.
 The dead were all Protestant civilians.
 Half were young married couples.
 Most of the dead and injured were members of the Irish Collie Club and the Northern Ireland Junior Motor Cycle Club, holding their yearly dinner dances in the Peacock Room and Gransha Room, respectively.
 The former took the full force of the explosion and subsequent fire; many of those who died had been seated nearest the window where the bomb had gone off.
 Some of the injured were still receiving treatment 20 years later.

-The device was a small blast bomb attached to four large petrol canisters, each filled with a home-made napalm-like substance of petrol and sugar. colloquially referred to as "box bombs".
+The device was a small blast bomb attached to four large petrol canisters, each filled with a homemade napalm-like substance of petrol and sugar. colloquially referred to as "box bombs".
 According to a published account by retired RUC Detective Superintendent Kevin Benedict Sheehy, this type of device had already been used by the IRA in more than one hundred attacks on commercial buildings before the La Mon attack.
 This was designed to stick to whatever it hit, a combination which caused severe burn injuries.
-A large number of these devices were produced by the IRA in "bomb factories" in the Republic of Ireland (see Provisional Irish Republican Army arms importation).
+A large number of these devices were produced by the IRA in "bomb factories" in the Republic of Ireland (see Provisional IRA in the Republic of Ireland).

 The victims were found beneath a pile of hot ash and charred beyond recognition, making identity extremely difficult as their individual features had been completely burned away.
 Some of the bodies had shrunk so much in the intense heat, it was first believed that there were children among the victims.
 One doctor who saw the remains described them as being like "charred logs of wood".